Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 • ANTONY ZUBKO in the Brief Biographical Encyclopedia:

-Anthony, Zubko, Minsk Orthodox archbishop (1797 - 1884), Belarusian by origin, son of a Greek Uniate priest.
-He studied at the Polotsk Greek Uniate Seminary, in ...
+Anthony, Zubko, Minsk Orthodox Archbishop (1797 - 1884), Belarusian by origin, the son of a Greek-Uniate priest.
+He studied at the Polotsk Greek-Uniate Seminary, in ...

 • RUSSIAN SOVIET FEDERAL SOCIALIST REPUBLIC, RSFSR in big Soviet encyclopedia, TSB.

-• MICHAEL PSELL in the Great Soviet Encyclopedia, TSB:
+• MIKHAIL PSELL in the Great Soviet Encyclopedia, TSB:

 One of the oldest languages in the world.
-Even today, Greek is spoken by 10 million inhabitants of Greece, most of the population of Cyprus and, of course, the Greek diaspora scattered around the world.
+Even today, Greek is spoken by 10 million inhabitants of Greece, the majority of the population of Cyprus and, of course, the Greek diaspora scattered throughout the world.
 Of course, we can say that this is not so much.
-But it would be in the highest degree it's strange to judge Greek based only on how many people speak it these days.
+But it would be in highest degree It's strange to judge the Greek language based only on how many people speak it these days.

-• Ancient Greek- the language of ancient Greece, including as part of the Roman Empire (until the 5th century AD).
+• Ancient Greek language- the language of ancient Greece, including as part of the Roman Empire (until the 5th century AD).

-• Byzantine (or Middle Greek)- the language of the Greek and Hellenized population of the Byzantine Empire (VI-XV centuries).
-However, many neo-Hellenistic scholars oppose this term and propose to talk about the coexistence of early modern Greek and ancient Greek: this is due to the fact that the Greek language of that period was extremely heterogeneous.
+• Byzantine (or Central Greek)- the language of the Greek and Hellenized population of the Byzantine Empire (VI-XV centuries).
+However, many neo-Hellenistic scholars oppose this term and propose to talk about the coexistence of early modern Greek and ancient Greek: this is explained by the fact that the Greek language of that period was extremely heterogeneous.

-• Modern Greek has existed since approximately the 15th century as the language of the Greek and Hellenized population of late Byzantium and Ottoman Empire.
+• Modern Greek language has existed since approximately the 15th century as the language of the Greek and Hellenized populations of late Byzantium and Ottoman Empire.
 Today it is the official language of Greece and Cyprus.

-XIX and XX centuries in Greece are marked by the presence of a special language situationdiglossia(this is how the simultaneous existence of two language variants is called).
-However, in 1976, the official language became dimotica(δημοτική), but from kafarevuses(καθαρεύουσα) - a language variant oriented towards the Greek literary tradition and following ancient Greek writing standards, but with modern pronunciation - only a few elements have survived.
+The 19th and 20th centuries in Greece were marked by the presence of a special language situationdiglossia(this is the name given to the simultaneous existence of two language variants).
+However, in 1976 the official language became dimotika(δημοτική), and from Cafarevus(καθαρεύουσα) - a language variant oriented towards the Greek literary tradition and following ancient Greek writing standards, but with modern pronunciation - only certain elements have been preserved.

 About Greek dialects

 Most Greek regions have their own local dialects.
-So, for example, there are Cypriot, Cretan, Tsakonian, South Italian and Northern Greek.
-Dialects are exclusively oral and are not used in writing (with the exception of literary works, where the characters can speak one dialect or another).
-In each of the regions, there are also pronunciation features that are noticeable to a foreigner to varying degrees.
+For example, there are Cypriot, Cretan, Tsakonian, southern Italian and northern Greek languages.
+Dialects are exclusively spoken and are not used in writing (with the exception of literary works, where the characters can speak one dialect or another).
+In each region there are also pronunciation features that are noticeable to a foreigner to varying degrees.

-Most of the differences are between the Cypriot dialect of Greek and what is called Classical Greek.
-It must be said that the Cypriot dialect as a whole is characterized by the presence of the sounds “sh” and “h”, which are not present in modern Greek, as well as long vowels and duplication of consonants or their “swallowing”, which is also not typical for the modern Greek language.
-These phonetic differences are also fixed in writing:
+The biggest differences are between the Cypriot dialect of Greek and what is called classical Greek.
+It must be said that the Cypriot dialect as a whole is characterized by the presence of the sounds “sh” and “ch”, which are not present in modern Greek, as well as long vowels and duplication of consonant sounds or their “swallowing”, which is also not typical for the modern Greek language.
+These phonetic differences are also recorded in writing:

 Μούττη - μύτη - nose